 By midweek we were so tired we headed for bed early.
 The boys were out, I had just brushed my teeth when suddenly the phone rang-it was the land line.

 I whispered as one would do when two out of three of us are asleep in a five hundred square foot space, “hello?”

 “Hullllloooo!” an English accent blared through the phone, “Elizabeth?
 I think I’m standing in front of your apartment, but I don’t know for sure.”

 I whispered to myself Seinfeldianly-Nanny!

 Ah yes.
 Nanny had come to stay for only his secretary knew how long.
-We’d never get the exact length of his visit out of him because he didn’t even know what it was.
-Did I mention the apartment was 500 square feet and already occupied by 3 people?
+We’d never get the exact length of his visit out of him because even he didn’t know what it was.
+Did I mention the apartment was five hundred square feet and already occupied by three people?
 I did?
 No matter.
-The fun will be to see all 6’2” of Nanny fit into a bathroom made for elves.
+The fun will be to see all six foot two of Nanny fit into the bathroom made for elves.

 Let’s backtrack a little-my husband’s friend, who we call Nanny, is from England.
 They met in Africa on a horseback riding safari.
 My my.
 Nanny was in the bathroom of the Norfolk hotel stealing what the English jauntily refer to as loo rolls-also known as toilet paper.
 This is really all you need to know about him.
 You should also know-we refer to him as Nanny because he truly loves our son.
 We’re convinced he flies across the Atlantic via open umbrella to visit.